Top 8 ESG Mutual Funds for Responsible Investors in 2023

 Image of jar full of saved coins, with green plant behind indicating ESG growth

 Believe it or not, investing for the betterment of society can be wildly rewarding as well.
-This is what we have observed in recent years with the uptick in ESG investments, during just 2020 alone an impressive $51 billion went towards such funds while 71 new ones were created.
+This is what we have observed in recent years with the uptick in sustainable investments.
+In 2020 alone, an impressive $51 billion went towards such funds while 71 new ones were created.
+ESG funds invest in companies adhering to environmental, social, and governance principles, focusing on sustainability and positive societal impact.

 Sustainable index funds, as an arm of socially responsible investing, have surged in popularity due to their impressive performance during market downturns.
 In 2018 and 2020, companies with higher ESG ratings had a greater degree of resilience than those without such commitment.

-Investing in ESG funds, environmentally friendly mutual funds, etc., is an effective way to support companies that are dedicated to creating a positive environmental, social, and governance impact.
+Investing in ESG funds, bond funds, investment funds, ethical tracker funds, environmentally friendly mutual funds, ESG-focused ETFs, socially conscious ETFs, etc., is an effective way to support companies that are dedicated to creating a positive environmental, social, and governance impact.
 Companies with these initiatives typically strive for some or all of the following objectives:

 • Enhance energy efficiency